 No. Early is when preparation is worth the most.
 Many clients engage before anything is filed, while options are still open and nothing is yet on the record.

-The first conversation is private and carries no obligation.
+The first step is a one-hour meeting with Derek B. Davis.
 Tell us where you are.
-We'll tell you honestly whether coaching makes sense for your situation right now — and exactly what it would look like if it does.
+We’ll tell you honestly whether coaching makes sense for your situation right now, and exactly what it would look like if it does.

 Most clients arrive before the first attorney meeting.
 Some arrive mid-process.
 A few arrive after, rebuilding.
 All three are the right time.